bertomill/marble-web/README.md

 - Fixed build issues for better deployment
 - Added robust JSON response handling for Claude API interactions
 - Implemented code generation for projects with intelligent error recovery
+- Improved UI with larger project logo for better visibility

 ### Code Generation Capabilities
+- Enhanced code generation with Claude 3.5 Haiku
 - Added a code editor feature with Monaco Editor integration
 - Implemented AI-powered code generation for project scaffolding
 - Built a file explorer for managing project files
 - Added robust JSON response parsing with automatic error correction
 - Created fallback mechanisms for when AI services are unavailable
+- Added a 'Generate with Claude' button to create AI-generated code directly in the editor

 ## Getting Started